evergreen-ci/pail/README.rst

 Pail is a high-level Go interface to blob storage containers like AWS's S3 and similar services.
-Pail also provides implementation backed by local file systems or MongoDB's GridFS for testing and different kinds of applications.
+Pail also provides implementation backed by local file systems, mostly used for testing.

 Documentation
 -------------